Physically Active Learning is here to change the way you look at the classroom!

 So we’ve told you why physically active learning is a phenomenon with far-reaching values.
 But how are you actually supposed to implement it?
 That’s where we can help.

-We think Maths on the Move is the answer.
-We will provide your school with experienced educators, learning materials, tailor made sessions and regular impact reports (both half-termly and yearly); your pupils gain confidence and increased attainment in maths.
+We think Active Minds is the answer.
+We will provide your school with experienced educators, learning materials, tailor made sessions and regular impact reports (both half-termly and yearly); your pupils gain confidence and increased knowledge in Mental Health, Diabetes Awareness and Nutrition.

 How does this work?
 Click here to find out.

-Want to implement Maths on the Move in your school or have some more questions and want to find out more?
+Want to implement Active Minds in your school or have some more questions and want to find out more?
 Feel free to give us a call on 07527 637 999 (Jimmy) or drop an email to [email protected] and I’ll be happy to answer any questions you may have.

 Plus, we’ve got even more info available here